andreluciani/sql-orm-examples/index.md

 #### CRUD with `GORM`

 - Awesome!
-Now we have a database called `bookd_db` with a few entries to work with.
+Now we have a database called `books_db` with a few entries to work with.

 ```
 $ go run seed/main.go